ryanquinnnelson/CMU-Buggy-Bales-Cart/README.md

 ## Requirements
 - Cart must be able to support multiple hay bales
-- Cart will be stored outside and must be able to resist rain and sun
+- Cart will be stored outside and must be able to resist rain and sun and undergraduates

 ## Iteration 1
 ### Design: